DigitecGalaxus/next-url-state/README.md

 ### `useUrlParamsArray`

-Similar to `useUrlParams` but returns arrays for all values.
+Similar to `useUrlParams` but returns arrays for each param.

 ```tsx
 const [params, setParams] = useUrlParamsArray<Keys>(keys?);